YorkshireKev/kevssite.com-jekyll-version/_posts/2013-10-10-how-to-speed-up-a-slow-ssh-login.md

 debug1: Next authentication method: gssapi-with-mic
 {% endhighlight %}

-Then ssh just hangs for a while before reporting something along the lines of `debug1: Unspecified GSS failure`.
+Then ssh just hangs for a while before reporting something along the lines of
+{% highlight console %}
+debug1: Unspecified GSS failure
+{% endhighlight %}

 The fix is to simple disable GSSAPI as an ssh authentication option.
 This is done by editing the ssh server configuration file:
 {% highlight bash %}